 Today marks our sesquicentennial aka the 150th anniversary of Confederation.

 I’m currently in Ottawa taking in the festivities.
-Ahead of a proper #Canada150 write-up, here is a mini post dedicated 100 years ago today–Canada’s golden year.
+As such, here is a mini post dedicated 100 years ago today–Canada’s golden year.

 Dominion Day / 50th Anniversary of Confederation (1917)